akka/akka/akka-docs/src/main/paradox/typed/persistence-durable-state.md

 ---
-project.description: Durable State with Akka Persistence enables actors to persist your state for recovery on failure or when migrated within a cluster.
+project.description: Durable State with Akka Persistence enables actors to persist its state for recovery on failure or when migrated within a cluster.
 ---
 # Durable State

-You are viewing the documentation for the new actor APIs, to view the Akka Classic documentation, see @ref:[Classic Akka Persistence](../persistence.md).

 ## Module info